How to Cut Drywall with a Utility Knife

 FAQ

-Q: How can I cut drywall without creating dust?
+Q: How do you cut drywall with minimal dust?

-Q: How often should I change the blade when cutting drywall?
+Q: How often should the blade be changed when cutting drywall?